mpadge/wasm-next/README.md

 use [generic `&str`
 objects](https://github.com/mpadge/wasm-next/blob/main/wasm/src/lib.rs#L66),
 rather than explicit pointers to memory addresses and object lengths.
-And that, finally, is the whole point of using `wasm-bindgen`, to avoid any need to explicitly interact with underlying memory accessed and used by the WebAssembly module.
+And that, finally, is the whole point of using `wasm-bindgen`: to avoid the kind of explicit interaction with underlying memory that was necessary in the previous vector example.

 One final and important point is that WebAssembly interfaces, with or without `wasm-bindgen`, are generally defined in a `.js` file in the WebAssembly build